1

 Is it hard to get hired as a medical biller?

 Getting hired as a medical biller can be competitive, but having relevant skills such as knowledge of billing software, coding, and insurance procedures can improve your chances.
-Many employers also value certifications like Certified Professional Biller (CPB) and prior experience in healthcare settings.
-Entry-level positions are often available, but strong attention to detail and understanding of medical terminology are important for success.
+Many employers also value certifications like Certified Professional Biller (CPB) or Certified Coding Associate (CCA).
+Entry-level positions are available, but experience and certifications can make candidates more attractive to employers.

 What are medical collections?